blockchaingamealliance/BBA_ProofOfConcept/Storage/README.md

 If we standardize a field that stores a link "bba://[content_hash]", we can define a workflow in the application BBAs to query the content of the assets in several places.

+Technically, if we have the hash of the asset and a way to query adn retrieve it, we only need one node to have the actual content of the asset.
+All other copies would be replication, in case a node goes down or doesn't want to respond to a specific query.